 The coursework offered in the French language track is determined by a student's language level:

-- At every level of study, French language courses account for the majority of class time (at least 48 contact hours), allowing students to make maximum progress during their time at the Summer School.
+- In 2016, French language courses account for the majority of class time (at least 48 contact hours) at every level, allowing students to make maximum progress during their time at the Summer School.

-- At the beginner levels, language learning is reinforced both through small-group tutorials and “real-life” activities such as Outdoor French classes that take language learning outside of the classroom and into the city.
+- At the beginner levels, language learning was reinforced both through small-group tutorials and “real-life” activities such as Outdoor French classes that took language learning outside of the classroom and into the city.

-In partnership with the Alliance Française Paris Ile-de-France, Sciences Po offers those Summer School students who so desire the option to take the tests for the French Ministry of Education’s official Diplôme d'études en langue française (DELF – levels up to B2) or Diplôme approfondi de langue française (DALF – levels C1 and C2).
-Please note that these exams will only take place during the July session.
+In partnership with the Alliance Française Paris Ile-de-France, Sciences Po offered 2016 Summer School students the option to take the tests for the French Ministry of Education’s official Diplôme d'études en langue française (DELF – levels up to B2) or Diplôme approfondi de langue française (DALF – levels C1 and C2).
+Please note that in 2016, these exams only took place during the July session.